Fattcat/ArduinoRoomPersonDetector/README.md

 # ArduinoRoomPersonDetector
-ArduinoRoomPersonDetector - Arduino code with 2 ESP8266 and Web Server.
+ArduinoRoomPersonDetector - Arduino code with 2 ESP8266 and Web Server for chec IF is someone in room.